 I have no idea what this sculpture is meant to represent.
 I do know that the sculpture can look like either an A, K, or V depending on your viewing angle, which I like to think it stands for Abbot Kinney Venice.
 I doubt this is true, as every one of this artist’s works tend to look like As, Ks, and Vs, but I like the thought nonetheless.

 Passing through the Art Walls, on the other side is the Venice Skate Park.
-This park opened in 2009 and is a mecca for skateboarders and skate-watchers alike.
+This park opened in 2009 and is a popular spot for skateboarders and skate-watchers alike.
 Some of the riders are very good.

 After finishing at the skate park, head east, across the bike path, up Market Street, and back to Ocean Front Walk.
 Take a look to your right and if there are any artists/entertainers/crowds that look interesting, head down and check them out.
 Otherwise, we’ll head left (north), through the heart of the Boardwalk.

 IMPORTANT: In this area (and everywhere else that street performers perform), if you stop to watch a performer, or if you take a picture, or if you think someone is talented or awesome or whatever, you need to tip them.
-One dollar will do, although you can give more if you’d like.
 If you don’t want to tip, that’s fine, simply don’t stop to watch performers and definitely don’t take pictures of anybody’s work.

 Continuing north on the Boardwalk, it is now time to mention one of Venice Beach’s greatest artists, Rip Cronk, the mural artist who painted eight of Venice Beach’s most striking murals, most of which are in this area.
 From south to north, Cronk’s murals are: